thirumurthis/Learnings/apachemq/ActiveMq_notes.md

   ##### JMS Message Header
   `Standard Header`
+   - `JMSDestination`
+     - The destination to which the message is being sent.
+     - Valuable for clients who consumer messages from more than one destination.

    - `JMSDeliveryMode`
      - Delivery mode is set on the producer and is applied to all the messages sent from that producer.
 This can be overriden for specific messages too.
      - JMS supports two type of delivery modes for messages